 More mathematically, things look like this.
-We use two subgroups of the BLS12-381 elliptic curve: $G_1$ defined over a base field $F_q$ , and $G_2$ defined over the field extension $F{q^2}$ .
+We use two subgroups of the BLS12-381 elliptic curve: G_1 defined over a base field F_q , and G_2 defined over the field extension F{q^2} .
 The order of both the subgroups is r, a 77 digit prime number.
-The (arbitrarily chosen) generator of $G_1$ is $g_1$ , and of $G_2$ , $g_2$ .
+The (arbitrarily chosen) generator of G_1 is g_1 , and of G_2 , g_2 .

 - 1. The secret key, sk, is a number between 1 and r (technically the range includes 1, but not r.
 However, very small values of sk would be hopelessly insecure). - 2.
 The public key, pk, is $[sk]g_1$ where the square brackets represent scalar multiplication of the elliptic curve group point.
-The public key is therefore a member of the $G_1$ group. - 3.
+The public key is therefore a member of the G_1 group. - 3.
 The message, m is a sequence of bytes.
-During the signing process this will be mapped to some point H(m) that is a member of the $G_2$ group. - 4.
-The signature, $\sigma$ , is also a member of the $G_2$ group, namely [sk]H(m).
+During the signing process this will be mapped to some point H(m) that is a member of the G_2 group. - 4.
+The signature, σ , is also a member of the G_2 group, namely [sk]H(m).

-$^{23}$ The last significant update to EIP-1011 was made on the 16th of May 2018.
+73The last significant update to EIP-1011 was made on the 16th of May 2018.
 Justin Drake's post on signature aggregation was made just two weeks later.

-&lt;sup>24There is a curious naming collision here.
+74There is a curious naming collision here.
 The BLS trio of "BLS signatures" are Boneh, Lynn, and Shacham, whereas those of the "BLS12-381" elliptic curve are Barreto, Lynn, and Scott.
 Ben Lynn is the only common name between the two.

 The key to the keys.
 This is how we will depict the various components in the diagrams below.
 Variants of the same object are hatched differently.
-The secret key is mathematically a scalar; public keys are $G_1$ group members; message roots are mapped to $G_2$ group members; and signatures are $G_2$ group members.
+The secret key is mathematically a scalar; public keys are G_1 group members; message roots are mapped to G_2 group members; and signatures are G_2 group members.